This section of the website describes how we approach complaints involving disputes about mortgage underfunding

 - where the consumer was in arrears for the whole of the material time

 If the arrears remained the same or were increasing for the whole of the time during which the underfunding occurred, it is often reasonable to suppose that the consumer was already paying all they could.
 This means they could not have paid the higher repayment, even if the lender had asked them to.
 We might decide in such cases that the consumer has actually suffered no loss through being asked to pay the wrong amount.
-But we may award some compensation for distress and inconvenience.
+But we may award some compensation for trouble and upset.

 Where arrears were reducing steadily, this could indicate that the consumer had budgeted to cover the monthly repayment and a set amount towards the arrears, so it is possible that if they had been told the correct monthly repayment, they might have been able to meet that too.
 This is more likely to be so where there is a relatively small difference between what the consumer was asked to pay each month, and what they should have paid.
 In these cases, we might decide not to reduce the amount of compensation.